EarthAdam/bonsai-data/README.md

 # Tasks to be completed
-Create .txt or .csv reading functionality in Unity so we don't have to manually enter data Determine standard data format to use between directory scanner and Unity Creat directory scanner that has .txt or .csv output Create procedural modified force-directed visualization code in Unity.
+Create .txt or .csv reading functionality in Unity so we don't have to manually enter data

+Determine standard data format to use between directory scanner and Unity

+Create directory scanner that has .txt or .csv output

+Create procedural modified force-directed visualization code in Unity.

 # Initial Goal